The Honest Audiophile's Terms and Definitions Guide

 Boosted - Overly excessive emphasis.

 Bright - Reproducing sound with a hard, crisp edge.
 Bright is the energy found in the presence region of 5k-8k.
 This is not related to the upper treble range.
-Live sound has brightness; elevating the upper treble causes unnatural brightness
+Live sound has brightness; elevating the treble range causes unnatural brightness.

 Clarity - Articulation of reproduced sound that is clear of distortion; sounds crystal clear; see transparent.